 When you are good and ready, send an invite to your mailing list and let the party begin!

 Consistent Communication is Your Secret

-And always be loyal and helpful to your members and supporters.
-Remember that without them, the community is nothing so don’t be the house that gives out toothbrushes on Halloween.
-When someone rings your doorbell, you're there for them with open arms and great treats.
+And always be loyal and helpful to your members and supporters, and you can expect a certainly level of loyalty in return.
+Remember that without them, the community is nothing, so make sure that you're there and present whenever they need it.